-Rob Haley has over 7 years’ experience solving thermal bridging problems in the building envelope and is the founder and president of Thermal Bridging Solutions.
-Prior to starting Thermal Bridging Solutions, Rob was a partner at Armadillo NV where he was responsible for the research, development and marketing of Armatherm™ thermal break materials.
-During this time, he received a US patent for a thermally broken Z girt cladding attachment.
+Rob Haley has over 10 years’ experience solving thermal bridging problems in the building envelope.
+Prior to starting Thermal Bridging Solutions, Rob was a partner at Armadillo NV.
+There, he was responsible for the research, development and marketing of Armatherm™ thermal break materials.
+During this time, he received a US patent for a thermal break Z girt cladding attachment.

-He is a member of IIBEC, BETEC, PHAUS and is a reviewer of the ASHRAE 90.1 addendum av, which is addressing thermal bridging not currently regulated by the standard.
-Rob holds a degree in mechanical engineering from Northeastern University.
+He is a member of IIBEC, BETEC, PHAUS and is a reviewer of the ASHRAE 90.1 addendum av.
+This addendum is addressing heat loss due to thermal bridging which is not currently regulated by the standard.
+He holds a degree in mechanical engineering from Northeastern University.

 Rob was the engineering and marketing manager at Fabreeka International where he worked for 28 years specializing in vibration isolation for industries from mining to aerospace.
 He worked on several major aerospace test programs for the Hubble and James West space telescopes.

-Rob enjoys helping others and giving back to his community and has been a member of his local Lions Club for ten years.
-He is also a den leader for his sons’ cub scout pack.
+Rob enjoys helping others and giving back to his community and has been a member of his local Lions Club for over ten years.